USTC-TNS/TNSP/README.md

 Please notice that for some old mpi version(for example, openmpi 2.1.1 in ubuntu 18.04 LTS), you need to load mpi dynamic shared library manually before `import TAT`, The way to load it manually is `import ctypes` and `ctypes.CDLL("libmpi.so", mode=ctypes.RTLD_GLOBAL)`

 ## Use with [emscripten](https://emscripten.org/)
-If you want to run a program using TAT in browser, which is very useful for demonstration.
+If you want to run a program using TAT in browser, which is very useful for demonstration

 You can simply compile TAT with `em++`(no mpi support, no doubt), and link `liblapack.a`, `libblas.a`, `libf2c.a` compiled from [clapack-3.2.1](https://www.netlib.org/clapack/)

-You can download them from [here](https://github.com/hzhangxyz/TAT/releases/tag/v0.0.6) or compile by yourself.
+You can download them from [here](https://github.com/hzhangxyz/TAT/releases/tag/v0.0.6) or compile by yourself

+If you are using cmake, you need to put these three files into directory `emscripten`, then run `emcmake cmake $path_to_TAT_root` which will configure it automatically